Follow this simple two-step process to dramatically increase your positive scores. I’ve used it many times and it works.

 Step one: Add a link to your order confirmation email

-That moment immediately after someone has bought from you is a golden opportunity to get a positive review.
+That moment immediately after someone has bought from you or signed up to your service is a golden opportunity to get a positive review.

-The majority will be happy with their purchase, and a portion will be ready to share that.
+The majority of your customers will be happy with their purchase, and a portion will be ready to share that.

 Add a paragraph to your order confirmation/welcome email (or even create a dedicated email) and link directly to your brand’s review URL on Trust Pilot.
 Here is some copy you can use…